In sports, one team wins when they beat the other team.

 Passive investors, the proponents of passive portfolio management, consider this to be doctrine, and buy index-based exchange traded funds that track market performance. **

-You can take control back from Wall Street by building the skills and confidence you need to prevail on your own terms.
+You can take control by building the skills and confidence you need to prevail on your own terms.
 It’s about self-improvement.
 Its about self-sufficiency.

 Wall Street knows investors cannot beat the market

-Wall Street has long known that “markets are efficient,” and that investors are anything but efficient, so Fix The Investor is a welcome and revolutionary response to investors’ dissatisfaction with the misleading and destructive idea that investors can beat the market.
+Wall Street has long known that “beat the market” is a myth, that “markets are efficient,” and that investors are anything but efficient, so Fix The Investor is a welcome and revolutionary response to investors’ dissatisfaction with the misleading and destructive idea that investors can beat the market.

 The overconfidence that develops from those sporadic wins only sets you up for future losses.
 We are all subject to the failings of human nature, so our fears, our greed and our instinct to cut and run in turbulent times (what did you do in 2009?) are irresistible forces to overcome when hard decisions about money must be made.